 Remote and Aboriginal and Torres Strait Islander Aged Care Service Development Assistance Panel (SDAP)

-SDAP provides free professional support to aged care service providers who are located in remote areas or who provide care to Aboriginal and Torres Strait Islander peoples.
-It aims to help providers in 4 main areas — service delivery, sector support, financial management and project management.
+SDAP provides free professional support to aged care service providers located in remote areas or who provide care to Aboriginal and Torres Strait Islander peoples.
+It aims to help providers in 3 main areas – provider capacity and support, sector development and infrastructure project management.